-Francesca Rendle-Short is an Associate Professor in the School of Media and Communication and Co-Director of the non/fictionLab research group.
-She is also Co-Director of WrICE the Writers Immersion and Cultural Exchange program supported by the Copyright Agency.
+Francesca Rendle-Short is Associate Dean Writing and Publishing in the School of Media and Communication at RMIT University.
+She is an Associate Professor of Creative Writing, co-founder of non/fictionLab and co-director of WrICE, the Writers Immersion and Cultural Exchange program.

 Francesca is an award-winning novelist, memoirist, essayist and poet.
 Her books include the critically acclaimed memoir-cum-novel Bite Your Tongue, the novel Imago, and Big Sister, and anthologies The Near and The Far (Scribe Publications, 2016; co-edited with David Carlin), and Press: 100 Love Letters (University of Philippines Press, 2017; co-edited with Laurel Fantauzzo).
 She is also co-author of a limited edition book composed out of iPhone notes with Martina Copley called No Notes (This is writing).
 Her work has appeared in anthologies, literary journals, book chapters, academic journals, online and in exhibitions including Offshoot: Contemporary life writing methodology and practices (UWA Press), Social capital and enterprise (Palgrave) The materiality of love (Routledge), Best Australian science writing (NewSouth), Overland, Rabbit, New Writing, The Lifted Brow and The Essay Review (Iowa), TEXT, New Writing: The International Journal for the Practice and Theory of Creative Writing (Taylor & Francis), Life Writing (Taylor & Francis).
 Her artwork is in the collection of the Queensland State Library.